Skip to main content

 Finding your ‘Who’

 This is a different way of approaching marketing.
 Too often, the focus is on attracting new people through the door and then, when they arrive, losing them because everything’s not quite in sync.
 Don’t build a recruitment process that attracts the wrong people.
-They’ll leave after a few months because your company is different from the expectation you created.
+They’ll leave after a few months because your company is different from the expectations you created.

 Core Customer